wp-plugins/bepro-listings/readme.txt

 = THEMES =

-BePro Listings has spawned the famous $1 one dollar wordpress themes.
+BePro Listings has spawned the famous **$1 one dollar wordpress themes**.
 The plugin has so many options, that we felt a practical tutorial would be the best introduction.
 The goal of our $1 wordpress themes, is to showcase BePro Listings features; However, they posses all of the features of any other theme.
-Some of our $1 one dollar wordpress themes are complete themes, while others are child themes built on free solutions.
-We want to prove that you can integrate BePro Listings into any theme and create any type of listings site.
-CHALLENGE US!
+Some of our $1 one dollar wordpress themes are **complete themes**, while others are **child themes** built on free solutions.
+We want to prove that you can integrate BePro Listings into any theme and create any type of listings site. **CHALLENGE US!**

 	1. ByCater - This responsive directory theme features a home page template utilizing (google map, search, categories, and listings).
 It also integrates with typical wordpress features like, sidebar, menu, etc
 	2. FolioProjects - Responsive Child theme for the stock wordpress twentyfourteen teamplate.
 Perfect for gallery, portfolio, and other sites where you want to emphasize the featured images.
 Comes with three templates
-	3. MT Classifieds - Great responsive theme for **classifieds** focused websites.
-Template uses various features including (**google map**, categories, and listings)
+	3. MT Classifieds - Great responsive theme for classified focused websites.
+Template uses various features including (google map, categories, and listings)
 	4. WhatLocalsCallIt - Great responsive directory theme built on the twentytwelve foundation.
 Great option for a Product catalogue

 = WHATS THE DIFFERENCE? =

-We created BePro Listings and its addons to be modular.
-This allows you to only add the features you need, effectively speeding up the load time of your website.
+We created BePro Listings and its addons to be *modular*.
+This allows you to only add the features you need, effectively speeding up the *load time* of your website.
 The prices of our Addons start at $5 and our themes are $1.
-You can also buy bundles of plugins and themes for great discounts.
-Effectively, we are offering you, the freedom to interchange options, at a very cost effective rate.
+You can also buy *bundles* of plugins and themes for great discounts.
+Effectively, we are offering you, the freedom to interchange options, at a very *cost effective* rate.

-Out of the box, BePro Listings works with buddypress and many gallery plugins (e.g. galleria).
+Out of the box, BePro Listings works with buddypress and many **gallery plugins** (e.g. galleria).
 Via addons, we also integrate with s2member, paid membership pro, and several other popular plugins.
-This makes it extreamly easy and quick to add the best combinations of features for extending your directory / classifieds / portfolio / Catalogue site.
+This makes it extreamly easy and quick to add the best combinations of features for extending your **directory** / **classifieds** / **portfolio** / **Catalogue** site.

 Most importantly, BePro Listings is built for various levels of users.
-Novice users will appreciate our $1 themes, ajax features and "all in one" shortcodes.
+Novice users will appreciate our $1 themes, ajax features and *"all in one"* shortcodes.
 Intermediate users will appreiate the plethora of, configuration options, widgets and extra shortcodes.
 Also we didn't forget developers and advanced users with our long list of wordpress hooks and filters.

 = SHORTCODES =
 These all have options and you can check them out via the documentation link above.